karltbraun/Weather_Sensors_and_Smartplugs_with_MQTT/README.md

 The main entry point for the routines which consume the data published by the shelly smartplugs and republishes the data in flat MQTT fashion for easy analysis.

+#### requirements.txt

+Required packages for the code.
+Should be:

+- paho-mqtt==2.1.0
+- python-dotenv==1.0.1

+#### RTL_433_Protocols.txt

+From the RTL_433 documentation - a list of the protocol_ids and their descriptions.
+Used to create the rtl_433_protocols.json file (manually).

+#### setup.sh

+Apparently something uv (an environment manager) sets up.
+First time using this so I'm not totally clear on this.

 ### logs

 This directory is where the log files are written.
+See utils/logger_setup.py for details.
+Each of the '...main.py' routines will call the logger_setup with logging levels.

 ### config